dhsorens/rholang/docs/rholangmatchingtut.md

     for( _ <- @Nil){ Nil }

-That is the first distinction.
 The second distinction is that wildcards can bind to statements containing free variables, while variables cannot.
 For example, the pattern

     new x in { p }